Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc lifings with -curves in the conductor

-\begin{lemma} Let $\varphi$ be an automorphism of $\bP^2$ which restricts to the identity on a reduced curve $C\subset \bP^2$ of degree $3$.
+\begin{lemma} Let $\varphi$ be an automorphism of $\bP^2$ which restricts to the identity on a reduced curve $C\in |\sO_{\bP^2}(3)|$.
 Then $\varphi$ is trivial. \end{lemma} \begin{proof} Pick a general line $L\subset \bP^2$: it intersects $C$ in three distinct points.
 Since $\varphi|_C$ is trivial, each of these three points is fixed by $\varphi$.
-Since $\varphi$ sends lines to lines, we see that $\varphi(L)=L$.
-An automorphism of $L\cong \bP^1$ with three fixed points is the identity, so we find that $\varphi$ is the identity map along $L$.
+Since $\varphi$ sends lines to lines, we deduce that $\varphi(L)=L$.
+An automorphism of $L\cong \bP^1$ with three fixed points is the identity, so we find that $\varphi$ is the identity along $L$.
 As $L$ is general, we deduce that $\varphi$ must be trivial. \end{proof}